Lajanke/insights/README.md

 `$ php -S localhost:8000`

-This will make the extrcted data available at the endpoint http://localhost:8000.
+This will make the extracted data available at the endpoint http://localhost:8000.
 If a different port is required for your local environment then change the port number in the src/components/ArticleList get request also.

 ```js
 Axios.get('http://localhost:[YOUR_PORT_NUMBER]')
 ```

 ## Launching react app

+In a new terminal (leave the previous one running the PHP script open) use the following command to start the react app.

     `npm start`